kardwen/mini-linux-mc/README.md

 The Minecraft server can be configured to be automatically run in a detached terminal session on startup.
 The easiest way to manage this and allow that your server continues running even when you are logged out is via the terminal multiplexer ``tmux``.
 You can find a short, nicely written introduction here: <https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux> or refer to the official wiki of the [project](https://github.com/tmux/tmux/wiki/Getting-Started).

-Here is th script to start the Paper Minecraft server in a new tmux session ``~/scripts/start_minecraft_session``, remember to make it executable:
+Create a script ``~/scripts/start_minecraft_session`` to start the Paper Minecraft server in a new tmux session, remember to make it executable:

 ```sh
 #!/bin/sh